 The following potential impacts were identified during the scoping phase assessment and were assessed in terms of nature, significance, consequence, extent, duration and probability.
 These preliminary impact calculations will be subject to amendment based on the EIA phase assessment and the results of public consultation undertaken during the Scoping as well as EIA phases.
 The preliminary scoping level impact assessment matrix (including preand post-mitigation assessment) is included in Appendix E. Table 22 provides a description of each impact with preliminary mitigation measures and an indication of which impacts are to be assessed in greater detail in the EIA phase assessment.
+The impact ratings and mitigation measures presented in this section will be updated in the EIA phase assessment once detailed specialist input has been received.
 Preliminary mitigation / management measures to minimise potential negative impacts or enhance potential benefits are put forward in this Scoping Report and will be adjusted where relevant during the EIA phase once detailed specialist assessments are concluded and input from the public has been considered.